izarscharf/FittingNanoDrop/README.md

 # NanoDrop Chromatography Fitting and Purity Analysis

 This repository contains the R code and input data used to perform chromatographic trace fitting and purity estimation in our paper:
-"Quick and Easy: purification of protein-conjugated DNA nanostructures"
+"A facile and reproducible method for the purification of peptide- and protein-functionalized DNA nanostructures "

 ---